-To quick soak: rinse the beans, then add them to a large pot and cover with water.
+Rinse the beans, then add them to a large pot and cover with water.
 Bring to a boil and boil for 2 minutes, then turn off the heat and let them sit for 1 hour.
 Then rinse and cook as you would.

 With water to cover, soak and drain the beans either 8-10 hours or with the quick soaking method above.
-Add your soaked beans to a large pot along with a couple of bay leaves, 1-2 cloves of rough chopped garlic cloves and 1/2 chopped onion.
+Add your soaked beans to a large pot along with a couple of bay leaves, 1-2 cloves of rough-chopped garlic cloves and 1/2 chopped onion.

 I’d love to hear your feedback in the comments below for this Pressure Cooker Black Beans !
 If you have a photo, post it on my Facebook page, tag me using the hashtag #plantbasedcooking

 This recipe is Certified Plantricious because it meets the following guidelines.